groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/j2k-to-tif.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-J2K"
+        - icon: "far fa-image"
           title: " About J2K File Format"
           content: |
             A J2K file is an image that is compressed using the wavelet compression instead of DCT compression.
-This file format is used by the Joint Photographic Experts Group (JPEG) 2000 files.
-J2K files store metadata information about the image file in XML unlike .jpeg or .jpg that use the EXIF format for this purpose.
-J2K files support 15-bit color, alpha transparency, and lossless compression.
-Several commercial APIs exist to decode JPEG 2000 imags such as J2K-Codec.
-A J2K file can be opened on Windows OS using the standard image viewers.

           link: "https://docs.fileformat.com/image/j2k/"

     format:
         # format loop
-        - icon: "far fa-file-TIF"
+        - icon: "far fa-image"
           title: " About TIF File Format"
           content: |
-            TIFF or TIF, Tagged Image File Format, represents raster images that are meant for usage on a variety of devices that comply with this file format standard.
+            TIF or TIFF, Tagged Image File Format, represents raster images that are meant for usage on a variety of devices that comply with this file format standard.
 It is capable of describing bilevel, grayscale, palette-color and full-color image data in several color spaces.
 It supports lossy as well as lossless compression schemes to choose between space and time for applications using the format.
-The format is not machine dependent and is free from bounds like processor, operating system, or file systems.

           link: "https://docs.fileformat.com/image/tiff/"